-- 5. Labor to replace elements is not covered. - 6.
-The pro-rated discount schedule only is valid for elements that you are actually replacing.
+6) Labor to replace elements is not covered.

+7) The pro-rated discount schedule only is valid for elements that you are actually replacing.
 In other words you can't buy a whole set of elements at these prices for anticipated future replacement.
-We reserve the right to ask for replaced elements in return. - 7.
-This replacement schedule is limited to new kilns.
+We reserve the right to ask for replaced elements in return.